rafaelvascc/google-meet-dice-roller/README.md

 # Google Meet Dice Roller
-Dice roller chrome extension for RPG players using Google Meets
+Dice roller chrome extension for RPG players using Google Meet

 Use the /r or roll command in the chat window's text input box and hit Enter to roll dice (clicking the send message button isn't working at the moment).